-Iceland has tons of accommodation options from sweet suites in the city to guest houses with either private or shared accommodations to even Icelandic farm stays!
-Accommodation options outside of the Reykjavik area are more limited in winter since not many tourists visit and family run establishments tend to close up for the season.
+Iceland has a ton of accommodation options from sweet suites in the city to guest houses with either private or shared accommodations to even Icelandic farm stays.
+You might even opt for a camper van.
+Accommodation options outside of the Reykjavik area are more limited in winter since not many tourists visit and family run establishments tend to close for the season.
 We’ve tried out a multitude of different accommodation types on our multiple trips and have compiled this guide of where to stay in Iceland:

 Reykjavik is a top spot to ring in the New Year and hotels tend to be expensive.
 We’ve stayed twice now in a lovely apartment, Túngata 32.
 The apartment is in a great location just a few minutes walk to the harbor and city center and has free parking available on the street.
 You can save money by using the fully equipped kitchen to make breakfast before heading out day (it’s especially important to have a good breakfast in winter!) or even a few lunches or dinners.
 It also has speedy and free wifi.
 With prices around $100 per night (there is a two night minimum), Túngata 32 is an affordable accommodation option in Iceland’s capital.

 For travelers who like the hotel experience or if Túngata 32 is booked, Hilton Reykjavik Nordica is a good option.
 The hotel isn’t located right downtown, but it does offer bicycle rental and there is a bus stop directly in front of the hotel.
 Bed and breakfast rates are available and wifi and parking are always complimentary.
 Hilton also offers services such as babysitting for families that want to do activities like glacier trekking that aren’t kid friendly.
 Rates from $160 per night.

 Ion Adventure Hotel, Selfoss